leanprover-community/lean4-metaprogramming-book/README.md

 in Lean code blocks with `/- ... -/`.
 If you want to insert commentaries, do so with double dashes `--`.

-To open the PR, select `dev` as the target branch.

 ### Building the markdown files

 This is not required, but if you want to build the markdown files, you can do so by running `lake run build`.